Install the ValidMind Library

 - Using

-in custom tests
+RawDatain custom tests

-from the ROC Curve Test
+Using RawData from the ROC Curve Test

-In this introductory example, we run the ROC Curve test, inspect its RawData
+In this introductory example, we run the ROC Curve test, inspect its RawData output, and then create a custom ROC curve using the raw data values.

 First, let's run the default ROC Curve test for comparsion with later iterations: